jrnold/acw_battle_data/docs/source/resources/clodfelter_battles.rst

 :path: data/clodfelter_battles.csv
 :format: csv

-Battle data for the battles of the American Civil War in

-    Clodfelter, M. (2008) *Warfare And Armed Conflicts: A Statistical Encyclopedia of Casualty and Other Figures, 1494-2007*
+Battle data for the battles of the American Civil War in Clodfelter, M. (2008) *Warfare And Armed Conflicts: A Statistical Encyclopedia of Casualty and Other Figures, 1494-2007*.

-Criteria for battles is to include "all important and significant actions and the results of each conflict" (p.
+Clodfelter has no strict rule for the inclusion of battles; his criteria is to include "all important and significant actions and the results of each conflict" (p.
 1).
-No casualty threshhold is used to select battles because that would have to vary across wars.
+No casualty threshhold is used to select battles because that would have to vary across wars to produce sensical results.

 Clodfelter divides the American Civil War into three theaters

 - Eastern
 - Western
 - Blockade War

+and divides the battles into thirteen groups: East (1861, 1862, 1863, 1864, 1865), West (1861, 1862, 1863, 1864, 1865), and Blocade War (1861--1862, 1863, 1864--1865).

 Note on battle casualty percent.
 15 percent for the American Civil War (p.
 5).